In this tutorial you will learn how to encrypt and sign files using Open PGP.

 Digital signatures allow the trading partner to ensure that you are the true originator of the files.
 Signing a file is only needed if your trading partner requires that you additionally sign your files with your private key.
 This will embed a digital signature into those files and the trading partner will use your public key to authenticate your identity when decrypting the files.

-To add a signature, right click on the PGP Encrypt task in the Project Outline and select the Add a Secret Key option.
-On the Key ID field, browse to select your private key and enter the Passphrase of the key.
-If you do not have a private key, you can create one in the Open PGP Key Manager.
+To add a signature, expand the Secret Key panel and select the Add a Secret Key option.
+On the Key Name field, select your private key and enter the Password of the key.
+If you do not have a private key, you can create one in the Key Vault.

 To test the Project, click on the Execute button which will save the Project, validate all fields are configured properly (also known as compiling), and begin Project execution.